 Rhesus monkey are thought to have being evolved in northern Africa around 6 million years ago.
 In due course of time they started splitting to different places primarily to the southern and eastern parts of Asia.
 Presently there are 19 species known to exist in varied environments.
 Macaques are generally omnivorous, leaning more towards wild fruits.
-They are foamed in regiments, which are typically huge and cohesive, and are made up of female relatives and multiple immigrant males.
+They are roam in regiments, which are typically huge and cohesive, and are in multimale multifemales composition.
 Within the troops, kinship and hierarchy are the primary behavior regulators.
 Females are polyestrous and have a sexual cycle that lasts about 30 days on average.
 After humans, rhesus monkeys are the most adaptable primate species.They can live in almost all environments from tropical rainforests to deserts and under a variety of conditions such as sea levels up to 4000 meters high.
 Their range goes from Afghanistan to west China and they can be found in countries like India, Nepal, Vietnam, Hong Kong, among others (Rowe, 1936).
 Macaques are omnivorous in general.
 After humans, rhesus monkeys are the most adaptable primate species.
 Rhesus monkeys prominently prefer to live near around human habitats but they are also perfectly capable of surviving in the wild too, away from human settlements.
 The rhesus monkey society is organized in a hierarchy of dominance, on top of which is the alpha male, who is usually the biggest and boldest male.
 He protects the troop members and is responsible for most of the conflicts either with other males or human (Cronin et al., 1980).
 Rhesus monkey diet normally includes natural plant- based foods and and food of anthropogenic origin from arounf human settlements adapting themselves to human coexistence.To depict their 'ordinary' diet without pondering the impact of human food is hard as maximum portion of their diet was found to include human food (Seth et al. 1989).
 Fooden et al. (2000) stated that rhesus macaques eat mostly fruits, vegetables, and plant products.
 Other foods include creepy crawlies, crawfish, crabs, shellfish, bird eggs, and honeycombs.
 Rhesus monkey cause more damage to crops than they consume and depending on the availability and scarcity of food in the area they cause harm to both palatable and unpalatable crops as a result the residents become more aggressive against monkeys when they face an economic loss due to monkey raid.
-Moreover, human aggression influences primates also to become aggressive and destroy unpalatable crops (Beisner et al. 2015).Man-monkey conflicts has been increased because of the uncontrolled raising of rhesus monkey population every year and its raising population is attributed to its high birth rate and absence of natural predator (Imam 1995).
+Moreover, human aggression influences primates also to become aggressive and destroy unpalatable crops (Beisner et al. 2015).Man-monkey conflicts has been increased because of the uncontrolled growth of rhesus monkey population every year and its raising population is attributed to its high birth rate and absence of natural predator (Imam 1995).

 MATERIALS AND METHODS